Witivio/Test-Technique/README.md

 ## Step 5 - Get the images' related data and expose it through an API
 Antony is currently storing his images metadata in a cosmos Db storage as he's using it in other projects.
-To access it he uses the given Azure Cosmos Db connection string
+To access it he uses the given Azure Cosmos Db connection string as well as the following information:
+CosmosDb Database Id:
+> technical-test

+CosmosDb Collection name:
+> metadata

 **Important note:**
 The nuget package [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) must be used to consume the cosmosDb